naturalis/galaxy-tool-BLAST/README.md

 ```

 ## Usage (lite version)
 All scripts are originally designed for the Naturalis infrastructure and galaxy server.
 If you want to use the scripts on your own hardware you need to use the "lite" version.
 To blast and get the final output with taxonomy takes two steps.
 First is the actual blasting, and after that adding the taxonomy.
-For this "simple" example we use a blast command, headerandcoverage_lite.py and blastn_add_taxonomy_lite.py.
+For this simple example we use a blast command, headerandcoverage_lite.py and blastn_add_taxonomy_lite.py.
 For a more advanced use or the for use in galaxy blasting will be done by the blastn_wrapper.py script.
 <br />
 **First let's blast:**<br />
 ```